 You invested a great deal of time and resources into building a beautiful doctor website.
 However, your website is only effective if patients can find it.

-Knowing where your audience is coming from is important because it helps you better tailor your marketing efforts.
+Knowing where your web traffic is coming from is important because it helps you better tailor your marketing efforts.
 Here’s a look at top web traffic sources and how to maximize visitors.

 When prospective patients find doctor websites through non-paid search results — i.e. not paid ads — they’re considered organic traffic.
 For example, this occurs when someone types [Los Angeles dermatologist] into Google and your doctor website appears in their search results.

-Chances are, you’re competing with several other physician websites in your local area.
+Chances are, you’re competing for web traffic with several other physician websites in your local area.
 You want your website to rank higher than other practices, so here are a few tips to boost your organic traffic.

 These activities will require extra effort, but you’ll be rewarded with a higher website ranking that drives more traffic into your office.